 What do spiders feed on?

-Spiders have developed a number of elaborate methods to catch prey using their silk in various ways.
-As commonly seen, many spiders built complex webs to unforgivingly trap flying insects as they fly by.
-Net casting spiders weave small nets that are thrown over passing prey and other species lay silk trap wires to trigger the presence of prey nearby.
+Spiders have developed a number of elaborate methods to catch prey using their silk.
+As commonly seen, many spiders build complex webs to unforgivingly trap insects as they pass by.
+Net-casting spiders weave small nets that are thrown over passing prey and other species lay silk trap wires to trigger the presence of prey nearby.

 FREE 6-Week Course